Gabe Vincent NBA Playoffs Player Props: Heat vs. Celtics

 - He's connected on 1.7 threes per game, or 11.9% of his team's makes from beyond the arc this season.

-- The Celtics are the fourth-best defensive squad in the NBA, conceding 111.4 points per game.
+- On defense, the Celtics have allowed 111.4 points per contest, which is fourth-best in the league.

-- Allowing 44 rebounds per game, the Celtics are the 18th-ranked squad in the NBA.
+- Allowing 44 rebounds per contest, the Celtics are the 18th-ranked team in the league.

-- Giving up 23.1 assists per game, the Celtics are the second-ranked team in the NBA.
+- In terms of assists, the Celtics are second in the league, allowing 23.1 per contest.

-- Looking at 3-pointers, the Celtics have given up 11.6 makes per game, fifth in the NBA.
+- The Celtics are the fifth-ranked squad in the league at allowing threes, conceding 11.6 made 3-pointers per game.

 Gabe Vincent vs. the Celtics